valhuber/genai_demo_agentic_runtime/README.md

 We extended this generated system to demonstrate PR/DR integration by adding:

-**1. Supplier selection tables** (`Supplier`, `ProductSupplier`, `SysSupplierReq`) We did this using Copilot vibe.
-That is not native to Copilot - GenAI-Logic provides ***learning*** for Copilot to use SQLAlchemy Alembic.
+**1. Supplier selection tables** (`Supplier`, `ProductSupplier`, `SysSupplierReq`) We did this using **Copilot vibe.**  That is not native to Copilot - ***GenAI-Logic provides learning*** for Copilot to use SQLAlchemy Alembic.
 While the focus here is on logic, logic depends on the data model: iterations require data model iterations.
 Historically, these have represented friction, even in prior systems that provided declarative rules.
+Schema / model automation proved to be yet another valuable aspect of AI.

 **2. A deterministic rule that decides when to invoke AI:**
 ```python